Narigo/magic-qr-code-data-transfer/README.md

 docker-compose -f docker-compose.yml -f integration/docker-compose.playwright.yml run app pnpm run ci:test
 ```

 If you want to use playwright for live end-to-end testing, an X server is necessary.
-There is a script for Mac called `playwright.sh` that can be used to open XQuartz (needs to be installed on the machine) and open a bash that allows running playwright through the npm scripts.
+There is a script for Mac called `playwright.sh` that can be used to open XQuartz (needs to be installed on the machine) and opens a bash that allows running playwright through the npm scripts.